Truurl/simple-port-scanner/README.md

 # simple-port-scanner
-Port scanner usuing TCP and UDP.
+Port scanner using TCP and UDP.